purpleclay/gitz/docs/git/tag.md

 0.9.1
 ```

-### Changing the sort order :material-new-box:{.new-feature title="Feature added on the 21st March 2023"}
+### Changing the sort order :material-new-box:{.new-feature title="Feature added on the 23rd March of 2023"}

 You can change the default sort order when retrieving tags by using the `WithSortBy` option.
 Various [sort keys](https://git-scm.com/docs/git-for-each-ref#_field_names) exist, each affecting the overall sort differently.
 If using multiple sort keys, the last one becomes the primary key.
 Prefix any key with a `-` for a descending sort.
 For convenience `gitz` provides constants for the most common sort keys: